donkirkby/chess-kit/raw_rules/new_rules.md

 ### Winning the Game
 As in regular chess, put the opponent's king in checkmate to win the game.

-## Cooperative Chess 2
-If you don't like battling your friend across the board, you can team up against the game itself.
-A line of cards limits what you can capture, and you work together to capture as many pieces as you can, with bonus points for each *type* of piece you eliminate.

-### Equipment
-A standard chess set and a deck of chess cards.
-(See how to turn standard playing cards into chess cards in appendix A.)

-### Setup
-* One player **stands** the chess pieces in the standard start position.
-* Meanwhile, the other player **shuffles** the 32 cards,
-* **deals** 2 to each player, and
-* **places** the rest of the cards next to the board as a draw pile.
-* When the chess pieces are set up, the first player secretly places a white pawn in one hand and a black pawn in the other.
-The other player then **chooses** a hand to decide their colour.

-    r n b q k b n r
-    p p p p p p p p
-    . . . . . . . .
-    . . . . . . . .
-    . . . . . . . .
-    . . . . . . . .
-    P P P P P P P P
-    R N B Q K B N R
-    margins: 0, 0, 6, 0
-    card: back, 11.5, 0
-    card: back, 12, .25
-    card: back, 8.5, 2.5
-    card: back, 11.5, 5
-    card: back, 12, 4.75

-### Play
-White plays the first turn, and then players alternate.
-Each turn has four possible steps, in this order:

-1. You must **play a card** from your hand to a face-up line beside the draw pile.
-Add to the end away from the draw pile.
-2. You may make a **non-capturing** chess move.
-3. You may make multiple **capturing** chess moves, if the cards allow.
-4. You must **draw a card** to bring your hand back to 2, unless the draw pile is empty.

-If you ever draw or deal a **king** card, immediately add it to the face-up line and draw a replacement card.

-The chess pieces make the same moves as in regular chess, but you can only make a capturing move if a card like the **capturing** piece is beside a card like the **captured** piece in the face-up line.

-When you capture a piece, remove the piece from the board, and move the captured piece's card from the face-up line to the discard pile.
-If you can make another capturing move that also follows the rule above, you may continue, even by moving a different piece.

-As an example, imagine that Black has a black knight card and a white pawn card in hand with the following position:

-    r n b q k b n r
-    p p p . p p p p
-    . . . . . . . .
-    . . .
-P . . . .
-    . . . .
-P . . .
-    . . . . . . . .
-    P P .
-P .
-P P P
-    R N B Q K B N R
-    margins: 0, 0, 6, 0
-    card: back, 8.5, 2.5
-    card: p, 11, 2.5
-    card: P, 11.5, 2.5
-    card: b, 12, 2.5

-They can play their pawn card, move the bishop to e6, and then capture both pawns.
-The bishop card is able to capture using the pawn card to its left and the pawn card to its right.
-It could not continue to capture the pawn at g2, because the remaining pawn card is black.

-    r n . q k b n r
-    p p p . p p p p
-    . . . . . . . .
-    . . . . . . . .
-    . . . . b . . .
-    . . . . . . . .
-    P P .
-P .
-P P P
-    R N B Q K B N R
-    margins: 0, 0, 6, 0
-    card: back, 8.5, 2.5
-    card: p, 11, 2.5
-    card: P, 11.5, 2.5
-    card: b, 12, 2.5
-    card: P, 12.5, 2.5
-    arrow: c8, e6, black
-    arrow: e6, d5, black
-    arrow: d5, e4, black

-After the captured cards are removed, only the black pawn and bishop cards are left in the face-up line.

-    r n . q k b n r
-    p p p . p p p p
-    . . . . . . . .
-    . . . . . . . .
-    . . . . b . . .
-    . . . . . . . .
-    P P .
-P .
-P P P
-    R N B Q K B N R
-    margins: 0, 0, 6, 0
-    card: back, 8.5, 2.5
-    card: p, 11, 2.5
-    card: b, 12, 2.5

-If White now has a white pawn, knight, bishop, or queen card, they can play that and capture the black bishop.
-Otherwise, they can try to set up a future capture.

-You may only move a pawn to the last rank if it has a matching card in the face-up line.
-Promote the pawn to any other piece type that has already been captured.
-Move the pawn's card from the face-up line to the discard pile, then find the promoted piece's card in the discard pile, and place it anywhere in the face-up line.
-That can be an effective way to capture cards that are stuck behind a king's card.
-If a pawn captures a piece as it moves to the back rank, discard the captured piece's card as normal, then deal with the promotion.

-Castling is allowed.
-En passant capture is allowed.
-All individual moves must be legal chess moves, so you may not move a king into check or leave it in check.

-### Winning
-The game ends immediately when you capture a king.
-You then get a point for each piece that you captured, plus ten points for each piece type that was completely removed from the board, both colours.
-For example, if you captured 23 pieces, including both queens, all four bishops, and a king, but still had at least one pawn, one knight, one rook, and the other king still on the board, then you would score 43 points.

-Anything lower than 32 points is a loss, anything higher than 50 points is great!

-If the draw pile is empty, continue playing until you run out of cards in your hands.
-If you run out of cards without capturing a king, you lose.

-### Talking
-The game works best if players know something about each other's cards, but not everything.
-They should feel free to ask each other yes or no questions about their hands and to discuss general strategy, but shouldn't just reveal their hands.

-### Solitaire
-To play solitaire, don't have any cards in your hand.
-At the beginning of each turn, draw a card and add it to the face-up line.

-### Design Questions
-Should you have to play the kings immediately?
-Too fiddly and hard to remember?
-Does the rule add tension?

-Should you be allowed to move into check and leave a king in check?
-Is it easier to just say all moves must be legal chess moves?
-Is it too easy to set up a king capture and just work on capturing as many pieces as you can before you run out of cards?

-Should you be forced to capture a king if you can?
-Too fiddly and hard to remember?
-Definitely don't want to force a noncapturing move that sets up a capturing move, so is it easier to not force captures at all?

 ## Gravity Chess
 This game was inspired by several video games that have pieces dropping down a